-The instructor who assigns the incomplete grade may set a specific date (up to one year) by which the student must complete the remaining course work.
+The instructor who assigns the incomplete grade should set a specific date by which the student must complete the remaining course work, recognizing that time must be available for any final evaluation and grade change to be made, prior to the deadline when the grade converts to an F. The deadline is one year to the last day of exams.
+(Please check the Office of the Registrar’s website for the specific date.)
 The student must work with the instructor to develop an agreement that indicates the date by which the remaining course work is to be completed and submitted to the instructor.
 The instructor is not obligated to provide the student with a full year to complete the remaining course work.
-If the remaining course work is completed within the time period agreed upon by the instructor and the student, and that completion occurs within the one year, then the instructor will submit, to the Registrar’s Office, a change of grade based on the quality of the remaining work.
-If no specific time for completion is set by the instructor, the student has one year (from the end of the term in which the incomplete was assigned) to complete the remaining course work.
-If the course-work is not completed within the one-year period (i.e., one year from the end of the term in which the "I" grade was assigned), the "I" grade automatically converts to an "I/F" grade which affects the student’s GPA the same as the grade of "F".
+If the remaining course work is completed within the time period agreed upon by the instructor and the student, and that completion occurs within the one year, then the instructor will submit a change of grade online (in Catalyst) based on the quality of the remaining work.
+If no specific time for completion is set by the instructor, the student has one year (from the end of the term in which the incomplete was assigned) to complete the remaining course work and submit it to the instructor in time for evaluation of the work and a final grade to be approved by the Registrar.
+If the coursework is not completed within the one-year period (i.e., one year from the end of the term in which the I grade was assigned), the I grade automatically converts to an I/F grade which affects the student’s GPA the same as the grade of F.

 For the complete graduate grading scale and a definition of all grades, consult the Grading Scales and Definitions page of the Registrar's Office website.